JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/nlts.md

 ```
 ![](broomhead_king.png)

-we have used the same system as in the [delay coordinates reconstruction](/definition/reconstruction) example, and picked the optimal
+we have used the same system as in the [Delay Coordinates Embedding](@ref) example, and picked the optimal
 delay time of `τ = 30` (for same `dt = 0.05`).
 Regardless, the vanilla delay coordinates is much worse than the Broomhead-King coordinates.